simz14/HappyTails/README.md

 - React Hook Form: a library for creating forms in React.

 - PropTypes: a library for typechecking React props.

+- ScrollReveal: a library to animate elements as they scroll into view.

 - react-helmet-async: a library for adding metadata to React applications for improved SEO.